calvinhp/vagrant-freebsd/README.md

 # FreeBSD on Vagrant

 I use [FreeBSD] but it's a bit of work to get it running on [Vagrant].
-With this Vagrant box you'll get a FreeBSD 9.2 i386 on UFS in one step.
+With this Vagrant box you'll get a FreeBSD 9.2 on ZFS in one step.

 <img src="http://www.freebsd.org/layout/images/logo-red.png" margin-top="0.5em" />